Second grade

-Second grade (also called grade two, corresponding to Year 3 in the United Kingdom) is a year of primary education in Canada and the United States.
-Second grade is the second year of primary school.
-Children are usually aged 7–8 at this grade level.
+Second grade (also 2nd Grade or Grade 2) is the second year of formal or compulsory education.
+It is the second year of primary school.
+Children in second grade are usually aged 7–8.

-Australia equivalent
+Australia

 In Australia, this level of class is called Year 2.
 Children generally start this level between the ages of seven and eight.

-Brazil equivalent
+Brazil

 In Brazil, second grade is the segundo ano do Ensino Fundamental I, in this case, the minimum age required to enter second grade is 7 years (84 months).
 To enter the second grade, all students must be 7 years old before the cut-off date.

-Cameroon equivalent
+Cameroon

 In Cameroon, there are two sub-educational systems: one based on French education taught in French, and the other one based on British educational systems taught in English.
 This grade thus corresponds to "Class Two" in the English sub-educational system, and to the "Cours Preparatoire (CP)" of the French system.

+Canada

+In Canada, the equivalent is Grade 2.

-France equivalent
+France

 In France, second grade corresponds to CE1 (Cours Élémentaire 1), the second of five years of elementary school.

-India equivalent
+India

 In India, children enter Class 2 or 3 at ages 7 to 8.